data-8/su24/acknowledgements.md

 This page is under construction, stay tuned!

-{% assign best = site.staffers | where: 'role', 'acknowledgements' %}
+{% assign best = site.acknowledgers| where: 'role', 'acknowledgements' %}

 <div class="role flex">
 {% for staffer in best %}